CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 	[More details can be found here](../helmi_accounts/)

 * During the pilot phase, all approved projects will get 24 hours of access to the FiQCI Quantum Partition, `q_fiqci`.

-* Users will get 1440 QPUm (QPU minutes) as the main billing unit for use on Helmi.
+* The billing unit is QPU minutes (1440 QPUm), and is counted as the wall-clock time running in `q_fiqci`.

 ## Preparing for the Pilot Phase